lauramog/products-api/README.md

 # API in Django Rest Framework

 This project uses Django Rest Framework (DRF) to build an API which stores two items (strings) enter by a client 1.
 A  name 2.
 A description.
-In addition  it generates automaticly  A universally unique identifier  (UUID), creation date and update date for each item.
+In addition,  it generates automatically  A universally unique identifier  (UUID), creation date and update date for each item. for making operations as: Create, Update, delete, you can use the DRF interface as well as a terminal with the endpoints given below.
+ModelSerializer class, provided for the framework  is used to process input and output data.

 ## :wrench: Installation
-You will need to create a virtual enviroment with python =>3.10.
+You will need to create a virtual environment with python min 3.10.

 ```shell
 python -m venv venv
 ```

-Activate the virtual enviroment
+Activate the virtual environment

 windows
 ```shell